hvo7/Loan-Default-Risk-Predictor/README.md

-# Loan Default Risk Predictor Using FOIA Bank Data
+# Loan Default Risk Predictor

 # Problem Statement
 A bank has experienced an excess amount of approved loans defaulting.
 This has led to financial losses due to several reasons:
 1. Principal loss - Defaulted loans may only pay a portion of what was lent out.
 2. Interest Income Loss - Bank misses on future interest payments.
 3. Higher credit risk - Defaulted loans implies poor credit risk assessment, which may dissuade investors and lead to regulatory implications.

 The Loan Default Risk Predictor (LDRP) project aims to correctly assess the risk of a consumer loan default using data from the LendersClub, the world's largest peer-to-peer lending platform, centralized in San Francisco, California.